-TUESDAY, SEPTEMBER 24, 2019
+TUESDAY, JANUARY 28, 2020

-Minutes of the Policy Committee Meeting held on Tuesday, September 24, 2019 at 4:00 p.m. in the Holy Cross Community Room, at the Catholic Education Centre, 427 Rice Road, Welland.
+Minutes of the Policy Committee Meeting held on Tuesday, January 28, 2020 at 4:00 p.m. in the Holy Cross Community Room, at the Catholic Education Centre, 427 Rice Road, Welland.

-The meeting was called to order at 4:00 p.m. by Policy Committee Chair Huibers.
+The meeting was called to order at 4:00 p.m. by Chair Fera who chaired the meeting for Policy Committee Chair Huibers who joined electronically.